bdamon/MuscleDTI_Toolbox/Help/Help for define_roi.md

 defroi_options: A structure containing the following fields:

-  -slices: A two-element vector containing the first and last slices that the user wishes to digitize.
+  .slices: A two-element vector containing the first and last slices that the user wishes to digitize.

-  -dti_size: The size of the DTI image dataset (rows x columns x slices), input as a three element vector.
+  .dti_size: The size of the DTI image dataset (rows x columns x slices), input as a three element vector.

-  -mesh_size: A two-element vector containing the numbers of rows (n_row) and columns (n_col) desired in the output mesh.
+  .mesh_size: A two-element vector containing the numbers of rows (n_row) and columns (n_col) desired in the output mesh.

-  -method: a string variable set either to 'manual' or 'auto'.
+  .method: a string variable set either to 'manual' or 'auto'.
 The manual and automatic options are described above.

 plot_options: Optional.
 If specified, this calls the fiber_visualizer function to plot the mask and roi mesh.